harshitgupta1271/DevOps/seleniumGridCommands.md

 ## 📥 Step 1: Download Selenium Server

-Download the required JAR from [[SeleniumHQ GitHub Releases](https://github.com/SeleniumHQ/selenium/releases)](https://www.selenium.dev/downloads/)  and place `selenium-server-4.15.0.jar` on the relevant machines.
+Download the required JAR from (https://www.selenium.dev/downloads/)  and place `selenium-server-4.15.0.jar` on the relevant machines.

 ---